Close-Encounters-Corps/EDMC-Triumvirate/README-EN.md

 ## Disclaimer
 EDMC-Triumvirate was created using assets and imagery from Elite Dangerous, with the permission of Frontier Developments plc, for non-commercial purposes.
 It is not endorsed by nor reflects the views or opinions of Frontier Developments and no employee of Frontier Developments was involved in the making of it.

-EDMC-Triumvirate use data from [Canonn API V2](https://docs.canonn.tech), [ED Star Map (EDSM)](https://www.edsm.net/), [Elite BGS](https://elitebgs.app/), with permision of their owners.
+EDMC-Triumvirate uses data from [Canonn API V2](https://docs.canonn.tech), [ED Star Map (EDSM)](https://www.edsm.net/), [Elite BGS](https://elitebgs.app/), with permision of their owners.

-EDMC-Triumvirate based on [EDMC-Canonn](https://github.com/canonn-science/EDMC-Canonn), with permission of initial developers.
+EDMC-Triumvirate is based on [EDMC-Canonn](https://github.com/canonn-science/EDMC-Canonn), with permission of initial developers.

 All Contents Copyright ©️ 2016-2025 Close Encounters Corps, Triumvirate.
 KAZAK0V, AntonyVern, Osmium, Elcy (rinkulu), Evil-Horse, Art-py.
 All Rights Reserved.